 Next, scroll down to “Cookie Consent“ and select Change cookie consent on the right.

 From here you want to select the Custom Banner Coder option and select Next.

-Lastly, paste your iubenda cookie solution code in the text box and click on Save.
+Lastly, paste your iubenda Privacy Controls and Cookie Solution code in the text box and click on Save.

-Congratulations, you’ve successfully added your iubenda cookie solution to Weebly!
+Congratulations, you’ve successfully added your iubenda Privacy Controls and Cookie Solution to Weebly!